 💵 €3-5 Appetizers, €5-8 Mains

-In the town of Koiliomenos about a 20-minute drive east and inland of Porto Limnionas is this very traditional and very underrated Greek Tavern.
+Ampelostrates is a very traditional and very underrated Greek Tavern in the town of Koiliomenos about a 20-minute drive east and inland of Porto Limnionas.
 The food and staff here is amazing and the atmosphere is buzzing.
 If you want an authentic Greek dining experience, this is the place to come.
 They also have amazing wine here.

 Porto Limnionas is a great stop on any round-the-island tour of Zakynthos.
 I wouldn’t plan to stay nearby as there are better hotel and village options around the city, but definitely come here for the afternoon and enjoy the view, a swim and some food.